 Action: Choose when & where you plan to do your best reflection this holiday season.
 Put that ish in your calendar!
 Text some friends to make plans to discuss with afterwards.

 This is the most important part of the process, but it doesn’t have to be overly complicated.
 Most workbooks get you to think about similar things: the lessons you’ve learned, what you need and want more or less of, and how you want to feel.

 Whatever reflection questions you choose, make sure they reflect your own values.
 What matters most to you?
 What were your goals this year?
 How close did you come to your ideal lifestyle and business over the past several months?
 Where are you still feeling gaps or lack in the way your days unfold?
-What made you feel so good in 2019?
+What made you feel so good last year?

 - 3 Simple Tools for Deeper Reflection from Stephanie Pellett Creative (it me!)

 - Bridge Your Year Workbook from Radiate Real